Gurulhu/Wazuh-Homelab/README.md

 ##Purpose:
 This is a fully dockerized Wazuh environment.
 It expands [the original Wazuh-Docker repository](https://github.com/wazuh/wazuh-docker) clusterizing the Wazuh manager with a scalabe number of workers, a NGINX load balancer and a scalable number of agents.

 I made this to test the viability of a contanerized deploy and make some stress tests, but those evolved into failure tests and load balancing tuning tests after some time.
+For tips and tricks on how to run a Wazuh setup, [check my medium post here.](https://medium.com/@Gurulhu/tips-for-setting-up-a-wazuh-cluster-f05665023c10?sk=9fb8e6088d9f9021bf2d50223c223b60)

 All agents deployed will generate logs after ~30 seconds, creating fake sshd logs by reshuffling the auth.log.
 This behavior is controlled by the sshd_log_generator.sh, and uses the cropped.log as base.
 The original logs are kept in the sample.log if you might need it.

 ##How to Use
-I'll upload a medium text to explain some caveats and tips on using Wazuh clusters soon, and will create a how-to-use section soon after.
+Providing you have docker-compose and docker installed, you just need to build our custom images and run the compose.

-For now, you can deploy it out-of-the-box with:
+I made a handy script to build then all so you just need to run:

 ```bash
 build.sh
 docker-compose down --remove-orphans